 - What 10 things should I do to avoid getting an envelope with the return address: “Office of Disciplinary Counsel”?

-For straightforward answers to these and other real-life questions, get Louisiana Legal Ethics: Standards & Commentary (2017), an up-to-date compendium of Louisiana legal ethics rules, useful citations, and indispensable practical advice.
+For straightforward answers to these and other real-life questions, get Louisiana Legal Ethics: Standards & Commentary (2021), an easy and comprehensive reference to Louisiana legal ethics rules, cases, and indispensable practical advice.
+Updated for 2021 with more than 40 new cases.

-- The Louisiana Rules of Professional Conduct, with annotations on the history and adoption of each rule, ABA comments to the corresponding model rule and important Louisiana case law updated through December 2016.
+- The Louisiana Rules of Professional Conduct, with annotations on the history and adoption of each rule, ABA comments to the corresponding model rule, and critical Louisiana case law updated through December 2020.

 - Answers to frequently asked legal ethics questions.